 Salon Commission Rates

-It’s expected that you’ll pay a large percentage of your business’s revenue out again as payroll, but this percentage shouldn’t exceed 35-40% at most.
+You’ll expect to pay a large percentage of your business’s revenue out again as payroll, but this percentage shouldn’t exceed 35-40% at most.

 You can also offer a salon retail commission scale or a tiered one that calculates these bonuses based on a team member’s overall weekly or monthly earnings.